 In the remote and peaceful Strandir on the east part of the Westfjords region of Iceland, many a pearl of nature awaits you.
 On my last visit to Strandir, I stayed for one night at Hotel Laugarhóll in Bjarnarfjörður, where you will find several of these pearls, amongst them the preserved hot pool of Guðmundur góði - Guðmundur the Good, who was the bishop at Hólar in the 13th century.

-I chose this family-run country hotel because of the peaceful surroundings and beautiful nature.
-I sorely needed to soak in a hot pool and relax in nature before I set off on an 8-day exploration of the Westfjords Region of Iceland.
+I chose this family-run country hotel because of its peaceful surroundings and beautiful nature.
+I sorely needed to soak in a hot pool and relax in nature before I set off on an 8-day exploration of the Westfjords region of Iceland.

 Top photo: by Gvendarlaug hins góða - the preserved hot pool of Guðmundur the Good

 Hotel Laugarhóll is located in the building of a former boarding-school Klúkuskóli, where Einar Unnsteinsson and Vigdís Esradóttir, the hotel managers, welcomed me to their lovely hotel.

 Einar and Vigdís were teachers, who got a teacher's position at Klúkuskóli school after they finished their studies at the Teachers' University in Reykjavík.
 They taught for some years at Klúkuskóli school before returning back to the capital.

 But Bjarnarfjörður at Strandir always had a special place in their hearts and later on, they decided to move there again, built a house of driftwood on the hillside at Steinholt, where they live all year round.
 And now this lovely couple has been running Hotel Laugarhóll since 2009.